rxtan2/Koala-video-llm/README.md

 ## Pre-trained & Fine-tuned Checkpoints

 The following checkpoints store learnable parameters (positional embedding layers, Video/Audio Q-former, and linear projection layers) only.
-Links to pretrained weights will be updated soon.
+To download our evaluation weights, please do so from this [link](https://drive.google.com/file/d/1rGI095o-p_wQP4p1jOzy9hUV_PHCgY4_/view?usp=drive_link).
+Please note that this may only be a temporary link due to an upcoming limit on google drive storage.
+I will update this link once I have found a more permanent storage location.

 ## Usage